Qri: Early life and education

 Lee Ji-hyun was born on 12 December 1986.
 She has studied at Juyeob High School, in which she was class president, secretary, and student body president.
 She then attended Myongji University, enrolling in the Department of Film and Musical, the same class as fellow group member, Boram.
 She was a model, a famous ulzzang having been a famous figure on the Daum "Five Big Ulzzangs" community.
-She was supposed to be a bassist of the rock band Six Color, before her debut as a T-ara member.

 Career

 2007–2009: Career beginnings, modeling and T-ara

 Prior to her debut, Qri was a model and actress.
 In 2004, she participated in the "2004 Korea National Ulzzang Contest" with Kang Eun-bi, which helped launch her career in modeling.
 The contest was held at Konkuk University in a talk-show format, the contestants would show off their various talents, such as playing the piano and singing.
 In 2006, she appeared on the program Law of Immutable Love posing as a mistress sent by client's girlfriend, which sparked controversy among netizens in 2010.
 She responded to the article by posting on Twitter: "She's a bored reporter".
 In 2021, Qri stated that she was working 5 different jobs including as a maid.
 She also appeared on several television dramas and shows notably her appearance on KBS's Drama Game in 1996 and MBC's Best Theatre.
 She was also a regular cast for 5 months on Daegyo Children's science program.
 She modeled for South Korean brands including Casamia Furniture and Gabalnara, as well as international brands such as LG Group and Maybelline New York.
 In 2007, she appeared on Shin Tae-kwon's "Even If We're Apart" music video.

 Qri was signed to Sniper Sound, a hip-hop recording label and was supposed to debut as a bassist in a rock band called Six Colors.
 The band appeared on several live performances including their first live performance at KT&G Hongdae which received good reviews.
 However, the debut fell through and Qri was transferred to Core Contents Media.
 It was later mentioned on tvN's Taxi that she was introduced to the CEO of Core Contents Media by her original company.

 Qri was the last of the three new members to be added to the group after two former members Jiae and Jiwon quit in mid-2009 two weeks before debut.